Payment facilitator vs aggregator: a short guide

 • Better control.
 You do not depend on a third party to provide merchant support and control the level of service that you provide to your customers.

 • PCI DSS compliance.
-You may benefit from your master merchant's PCI compliance and remove this burden from your business.
+You can benefit from your master merchant's PCI compliance and remove this burden from your business.

 • Increased revenue potential.
 Since you own more control of the process, you will often have a higher revenue share with your payments partner, boosting your bottom-line profits.